danbev/learning-v8/notes/heap.md

                             static_cast<base::OS::MemoryPermission>(access));
 }
 ```
-Which will lead us to `base::OS::Allocate` which can be found in platform-posix.cc
+Which will lead us to `base::OS::Allocate` which is declared in `src/base/platform/platform.h`
+and the concrete version on my system (linux) can be found in platform-posix.cc
 which can be found in `src/base/platform/platform-posix.cc`:
 ```c++
 void* Allocate(void* hint, size_t size, OS::MemoryPermission access, PageType page_type) {